 - Summit Business Alliance.
 The City contracts with the greater Akron Chamber to visit Akron and JEDD area businesses as part of Summit County's program.
-There were 174 businesses visitations conducted in 2012. - Small Business Development Center.
-In 2011, while housed in the Akron Global Accelerator, 175 Akron clients were served, with 12 new start-ups, 49 jobs created, 432 jobs retained, and 25 businesses trained. - Minority Business Development Center.
-In 2012, while housed in the Akron Urban League, 300 Akron clients were served, which created, 211 jobs, and retained 177 existing jobs. - Cascade Capital Corporation.
+There were 108 businesses visitations conducted in 2013. - Small Business Development Center.
+In 2013, 146 Akron clients were served, with 6 new start-ups, 45 jobs created, 500 jobs retained, and 29 businesses trained. - Minority Business Development Center.
+In 2013, while housed in the Akron Urban League, 205 Akron clients were served, which created, 412 jobs, and retained 367 existing jobs. - Cascade Capital Corporation.
 Providing SBA 504 funding as an accredited CDC, the group approved three (3) projects in Akron in the amount of \$ 1,305,000.
-The companies assisted include; Fred Marvin Associates, Stellar Private Cable Systems, and Rosati Sales, Inc. - Score.
+The companies assisted include Fred Marvin Associates, Stellar Private Cable Systems, and Rosati Sales,Inc. - Score.
 Akron SCORE (Service Corps of Retired Executives) is a non-profit association sponsored by the U.S. Small Business Administration (SBA) dedicated to mentoring, educating, and training entrepreneurs to the formation, growth, and success of small business nationwide.